wp-media/rocket-lazy-load/readme.txt

 You can also use the filters `rocket_lazyload_excluded_attributes` or `rocket_lazyload_excluded_src` to exclude specific patterns.

+= I use plugin X and my images don't show anymore =

+Some plugins are not compatible without lazy loading.
+Please open a support thread, and we will see how we can solve the issue by excluding lazy loading for this plugin.

 == Changelog ==
 = 1.2.2 =
 * Make the lazyload compatible with fitVids for iframes